What can I do before listing my vacation rental?

-Before you list your vacation rental, consider where renters are finding properties to rent in your region and how much to charge.
-Do your research and make sure that it’s legal to rent out your property and understand what steps and payments are required.
-Check with your city and county for regulations that might apply to you and your property, including any COVID-19 restrictions.
-Condominiums and HOAs may limit vacation rentals as well.
+Before you list your vacation rental, consider where renters are finding properties to rent in your area and how much others charge for similar accommodations.
+Apart from the market research, also make sure that it is legal to rent out your property, and understand what legal steps and payments may be required.
+Check with your city and county for regulations that might apply to you and your property.
+Additionally, you may want to confirm that your condominium and HOA does not limit vacation rentals.

 Do I need short-term vacation property insurance?

 Depending on your current insurance coverage, mortgage requirements, and state or local legal requirements, you may want to check with your current insurer to make sure your policy covers rental properties.

 Policies for short-term vacation rentals are available from most insurance carriers that offer business insurance and can be purchased as add-on policies.
 Experienced insurance brokers, including our trusted partner Simply Business, can help you find the right policies and coverage.